-UC students who live locally to the APU campuses can visit the Circulation Desk at any APU library to sign up as a courtesy patron for $20 per year.
-This type of membership will allow local students to check out up to 25 books per year from Azusa Pacific University’s libraries (the William V. Marshburn Memorial Library, the Hugh and Hazel Darling Library, and the James L. Stamps Theological Library).
+UC students who live locally to the Azusa campus may visit any of Azusa Pacific University’s libraries (the William V. Marshburn Memorial Library, the Hugh and Hazel Darling Library, and the James L. Stamps Theological Library) to access its resources and services.

 24/7 Online Tutoring

-As part of University College’s commitment to you and your academic achievement, the Center for Student Success is pleased to offer free online tutoring with Tutor.com.
+As part of University College’s commitment to you and your academic achievement, student success is pleased to offer free online tutoring with Tutor.com.
 Expert tutors are on hand 24/7 (except holidays) to help you with assignments, concepts, and exam preparation.
 The service covers a wide range of subjects, including multiple areas of math, science, English, and business.
 You will work one on one with your tutor in an online classroom on your specific homework problem until it’s done.

 Interested?
-Contact your success coach or Student Support Central to learn more about this service and setting up your account.
+Contact your success coach to learn more about this service and setting up your account.

 - Watch a student guide to see how Tutor.com works